mtplr/blacomcalc/README.md

 * Calculate the distance between the desired center of masses

 * Calculate the bond angle for the specified atoms

+* Extract what bonds are formed between what atoms and the bond type (single, double, triple) from a `.mol` file using the enclosed converter `convert-mol.py`.
+The output is ready for `atoms_list` file (see later).

 # Usage